 - I know I shouldn’t be critical, but it’s hard to stop myself sometimes.

-- My partner gets quiet and distances.
+- When my partner gets quiet and distances, I feel anxious.

 - We get too emotionally reactive.